underscoren/calendarscrape/README.md

 # Usage

+## Option 1: Sync calendar from webcal server

+I run a server that auto-updates the calendar on the hour.
+Use this link: (see discord or ask me: _n#1111)

+If you're using outlook:
+ - Log into outlook web
+ - Go to the calendars page (top left, below mail icon)
+ - "Add Calendar" (middle left, below small month calendar)
+ - "Subscribe from web"
+ - Paste the link, give it a name, and click "Import"

+If you're using gmail:
+ - Log into calendar.google.com
+ - Click the "+" next to "Other Calendars" (middle left, below "My Calendars")
+ - From the dropdown, select "From URL"
+ - Paste the link, and click "Add Calendar"

+Typically, calendars are synced daily.

+With outlook you can manually sync by clicking the sync button at the top of the "Mail" app.
+I'm not sure how gmail does it.

+## Option 2: Manually create ics file

 Get the Tampermonkey extension for your browser.

 Download the userscript from this [gist](https://gist.github.com/underscoren/a1e4d0a4807224a840219b6d1cd2e74b) (Click the "Raw" button) (This is how you update it as well) or manually create your own userscript from the repo's `dist/bundle.min.js`.